commerceblock/pymainstay/README.md

 ## Usage

-The Mainstay client interface (`msc`) can be used to fetch and verify proof sequences, syncronize and verify the immutability of Mainstay sidechains, perform authenticated data commitments and attestations, and generate and manage *mainstay.xyz* authentication keys.
+The Mainstay client interface (`msc`) can be used to fetch and verify proof sequences, synchronize and verify the immutability of Mainstay sidechains, perform authenticated data commitments and attestations, and generate and manage *mainstay.xyz* authentication keys.
 The interface is used via commands to perform different operations with specified arguments.
 The commands available can be listed with the `--help` argument:

 	$ msc -h